When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Flashlight.

-Dim the lights and give your little one a flashlight.
-Once they have figured out how to turn it on, show them how to shine it on various objects.
-Each time they illuminate something, state the name of it to help strengthen their vocabulary.
+Dim the lights and give your little one a kid-safe flashlight.
+Once they figure out how to turn it on, show them how to shine it on objects.
+Each time they illuminate something, say the name of the object.
+This helps strengthen their vocabulary and visual tracking.

 20. Ziploc Painting (Mess Free)